Langsa

 Langsa is located 440 kilometres (273 miles) from the city of Banda Aceh, the province's capital.
 Langsa is close to its province's southern border and is 167 kilometres (103 miles) from Medan, the capital city of North Sumatra.
 This makes Langsa a strategic city for trade and traffic between the two provinces.

 There are several universities in the city of Langsa both state and private universities.
 Among them are Samudra University and IAIN Zawiyah Cot Kala, Campus LP3I.
 The city hosts several schools of nursing and midwifery, including the Academy of Nursing of "Harapan Ibu", the Academy of Nursing "Yayasan Cut Nyak Dhien" and the Academy of Nursing "UMMI".

 History

 Darul Islam Rebellion

 On 21 September 1953, Darul Islam forces invaded Langsa.
 They attacked Military Police and the Mobile Brigade barracks.
 The Indonesian National Armed Forces repelled this Darul Islam attack after receiving reinforcement troops from Medan.

+Tourism

+Langsa with its rich historical journey from Indonesia's Dutch colonial era till Indonesia's National Revolution has the growth potential for the tourism in the city.